Medical Negligence Solicitors

-If you feel that you are a victim of negligent treatment and a lack of “Duty of Care” in the medical treatment or in hospital negligence or lack of rehabilitation that you have received, then call us now, your Medical negligence solicitors in Dublin Ireland on 01 5240606 to discuss your legal options for any medical negligence claims.
+If you feel that you are a victim of negligent treatment and a lack of “Duty of Care” in the medical treatment or in hospital negligence or lack of rehabilitation that you have received, then call us now, your Medical negligence solicitors in Dublin Ireland on 01 5240606 to discuss your legal options for any claims.

 - Delayed diagnosis services or failure to diagnose at all

-- Wrong diagnosis of Brain injuries
+- Wrong diagnosis of brain injury (or brain injuries)

-- Brain injury by a specialist team
+- Acquired Brain injury by a specialist team

 - Medication problems.
 Either they receive the wrong dose of Medication either too little Medication or too much Medication or the wrong type of Medication altogether